y9felix/s/README.md

 - check with [nekoray](https://github.com/MatsuriDayo/nekoray) for validity
 - use the ones that work

-a - all valid configurations found by me
+a - all valid cfg from github

 b - manually chosen VLESS with Reality/XTLS configurations [Recommended]

 c - subscription for testing

+g - all valid cfg from sites

 d.py - searches for the lines that have **thing** in links and adds them to **path**.
 Also does some cleaning, sorting and numbering for better experience.

 e.py - adds country flags to configs by checking their IP's through a free API.

+f.py - config scraper from a site I found

 More about VLESS VPN (in Russian) - [Article](https://habr.com/ru/articles/727868/)||[Video](https://www.youtube.com/watch?v=Ajy1lS9qJbs)